Seven-Y-Q-Guo/jsonp/README.md

     disable (defaults to `30000`)
   - `name` (`String`) optional: name of the global callback functions that handle jsonp responses, will generate `__jp + incremented` counter if not passing specific name

+Returns a function that, when called, will cancel the in-progress jsonp request (`success` & `error` won't be called any more).

+## License

+MIT